eslamelgourany/Data_Science_Capstone_Project/README.md

 The project includes data set that contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.

+The idea is to get this data, clean it and make analysis to be able to conclude important insights.

 <!-- MOTIVATION -->
 ## Project Motivation <a name="motivation"></a>